romarcha/bayesian-networks/README.md

 ### TODO

+- [x] Implement function for parents and children leaf.
-- Implement function for parents, leaf .
+- [x] Implement function for detecting cycles.
+- [x] Implement function that finds topological order.
-- Check for cycles in the graphs when adding edges (only if acyclic).
+- [ ] Check for cycles in the graphs when adding edges (only if acyclic).
-- Check if edge exists before adding a new edge.
+- [ ] Check if edge exists before adding a new edge.
-- Check when you add a node that there is not existent node with the same name.
+- [ ] Check when you add a node that there is not existent node with the same name.
-- Implement functions for reachable nodes and d-separation.
+- [ ] Implement functions for reachable nodes and d-separation.
-- Add parameters to edges.
+- [ ] Add parameters to edges.
-- Assign variable types to nodes (categorical, binary or continuous).
+- [ ] Assign variable types to nodes (categorical, binary or continuous).
-- Evaluate Conditional Independence.
+- [ ] Evaluate Conditional Independence.
-- Generate data from graph.
+- [ ] Generate data from graph.
-- Likelihood calculation from data.
+- [ ] Likelihood calculation from data.
-- Parameter estimation
+- [ ] Parameter estimation
-- Structure learning
+- [ ] Structure learning
-    - Random search
+    - [ ] Random search
-    - Order MCMC
+    - [ ] Order MCMC
-    - Partition MCMC
+    - [ ] Partition MCMC